Steve-Tech/Blog/_posts/2025-08-29-ptp-on-debian.md

     RestartSec=5
     ```

-- If you are using this on a desktop and get `clockcheck: clock frequency changed unexpectedly!` after resuming from sleep, you can make ptp4l step the clock by adding `step_threshold 1.0` to `/etc/ptp4l.conf`, and editing the `ExecStart=` line in `phc2sys@.service` to include the `-S 1` option:
+- If you get `clockcheck: clock frequency changed unexpectedly!` after bootup, add a sleep before starting ptp4l (e.g using `sudo systemctl edit ptp4l@enp12s0f0.service`):

     ```ini
-    ExecStart=/usr/sbin/phc2sys -w -s %I -S 1
+    [Service]
+    ExecStartPre=/bin/sleep 10
     ```

-    If you are using `systemctl edit` to override the service, add an extra `ExecStart=` line before this to clear the previous one.
+    You may be tempted to edit `sanity_freq_limit`, but it just seemed to cause more issues for me.

-    If you're still having issues, add a file at `/usr/lib/pm-utils/sleep.d/99ptp4l-restart` with the following contents:
+- If you are using this on a desktop and get `clockcheck: clock frequency changed unexpectedly!` after resuming from sleep, you can make ptp4l restart by adding a file at `/usr/lib/pm-utils/sleep.d/99ptp4l-restart` with the following contents:

     ```sh
     #!/bin/sh